kfugosic/SnapDemo/README.md

 # SnapDemo
-Copy of Snapchat application for learning purposes Work in progress..
+Copy of Snapchat application for learning purposes.

+Work in progress.